-As friends or family members, the first thing that we need to know to help our addicted loved one is to understand fully the effects of illicit substances to a person’s mind, body, and life.
-They might think that alcohol and drugs are fun, that’s why they can’t stop themselves from abusing it.
+As friends or family members, the first thing we need to know to help our addicted loved one is to fully understand the effects of illicit substances on a person’s mind, body, and life.
+They might think that alcohol and drugs are fun.
+That’s why they can’t stop themselves from abusing it.

 We must make them realize that although these substances give them instant high, the long-term damage is quite serious.

-Below are few sad stories of real people who got themselves hooked to addictive substances and never recovered.
+Below are a few sad stories of real people hooked on addictive substances and never recovered.
 Let’s help our loved ones before it’s too late.

 Menachem’s Story as Told by His Mom

-Menachem, not his real name, would have been 22 years old next month if he only survived a heroin overdose.
+Menachem, not his real name, would have been 22 years old next month if he had only survived a heroin overdose.
 It’s been 3 years since we found him lifeless inside his father’s van, 3 blocks away from our house.
-He was in college at that time and before that, we admitted him to drug rehab.
-He used to be a really diligent and motivated student.
-He was on top of his class and we never had any problem with him.
+He was in college then; before that, we admitted him to drug rehab.
+He used to be a diligent and motivated student.
+He was at top of his class, and we never had any problem with him.
 However, when he was in his senior year, he started to smoke pot.

 I was so shocked to learn about it from our 10-year-old neighbor.
-He said he saw Menachem smoke pot with some dangerous looking older guys.
-We confronted him, but he denied.
-I got so angry at him and we forced him to rehab.
-He was actually responsive and cooperative during rehab that when he graduated from it, we thought he will fully recover and stay away from drugs.
+He said he saw Menachem smoke pot with some dangerous-looking older guys.
+We confronted him, but he denied it.
+I got so angry at him, and we forced him to rehab.
+He was responsive and cooperative during rehab when he graduated from it, and we thought he would fully recover and stay away from drugs.